 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

 People are often wary of grilling fish — and for good reason.
 Without the right instructions, it can fall apart, get stuck to the grill and feel unattainable to get those restaurant-worthy grill marks.
 But with a few tips from grilling expert Rick Browne, you'll be flipping perfect fillets in no time.

 The best fish for grilling

-Skip the soak
+Skip the soak and season liberally

 Temperature and timing

 Another of Browne’s favorite ways to grill fish is using a cedar plank.
 He cautions to be sure to buy a plank that’s specifically intended for cooking so you know it hasn’t been treated with chemicals.
-Soak the plank for three or four hours (“I want it soaking wet”), then brush it with olive oil.
+Soak the plank for three or four hours until it feels thoroughly wet, then brush it with olive oil.

 Put the fish fillet directly on it and cook the entire thing with the grill's lid closed for about 20 minutes, depending on the thickness of the fillet.
 Brown advises to have a squirt bottle handy and remain close to the grill, because occasionally even a soaked plank can catch fire.
 Discard the plank after one use, he says, since the wood can harbor bacteria.